mikenicholson/passport-jwt/README.md

     Authorization: JWT JSON_WEB_TOKEN_STRING.....

-If the authorization header with the expected schema is not found, the request body will be checked for a field matching either `options.tokenBodyField` or `auth_token` if the option was not specified.
+If the authorization header with the expected scheme is not found, the request body will be checked for a field matching either `options.tokenBodyField` or `auth_token` if the option was not specified.